UMD-CS-STICs/389Lspring18/codelabs/codelab-06/README.md

 - Security Group: Use the default
 - Key Pair: Use your EC2 key pair from previous codelabs

-Verify it comes up using the public DNS in your browser, it should look pretty familiar.
+Verify it comes up using the IPv4 Public IP in your browser, it should look pretty familiar.

 ![usersBlog](../../../media/codelabs/codelab-06/usersBlog.png)